strangebuzz/MicroSymfony/README.md

 * TwigStan ([PR](https://github.com/strangebuzz/MicroSymfony/pull/95), [branch](https://github.com/strangebuzz/MicroSymfony/tree/twigstan), rebased on 2024-11-17)
 * Twig-CS-Fixer ([PR](https://github.com/strangebuzz/MicroSymfony/pull/118), [branch](https://github.com/strangebuzz/MicroSymfony/tree/feat/use-twig-cs-fixer), rebased on 2024-11-21)

-These branches will be rebased after each release so they are always up to date.
+One will rebase those branches regularly so they are always up to date.

 ## Notes 📒

+### Symfony-UX

 Turbo forms are disabled in [assets/app.js](https://github.com/strangebuzz/MicroSymfony/blob/main/assets/app.js).
 To enable the feature for a given form, add the `data-turbo="true"` attribute to it.
 Or change the parameter `Turbo.setFormMode` to `on` to activate the feature globally.
 In both cases, your controller code has to be [modified accordingly](https://symfony.com/bundles/ux-turbo/current/index.html#3-form-response-code-changes).

+### PHP configuration files

+If you install a new Symfony library, the flex recipes can add YAML files to your project.
+These YAML files are loaded, but you can convert them to PHP like the other configuration files.
+For example, to convert the `messenger` YAML configuration to PHP with [Simplify](https://github.com/symplify/config-transformer),
+run:

+    vendor/bin/config-transformer convert config/packages/messenger.yaml

 ## Other good practices 👌

+* Using PHP configuration files instead of YAML ([source](https://github.com/strangebuzz/MicroSymfony/blob/main/config/services.php))
 * Using strict types in all PHP files ([source](https://github.com/strangebuzz/MicroSymfony/blob/main/src/Controller/SlugifyAction.php#L3))
 * Using the ADR pattern in an action controller ([source](https://github.com/strangebuzz/MicroSymfony/blob/main/src/Controller/SlugifyAction.php)) ([doc](https://symfony.com/doc/current/controller/service.html#invokable-controllers))
 * The [composer.json](https://github.com/strangebuzz/MicroSymfony/blob/main/composer.json)